How To Release Anger For Better Mental Health

 Family background can also play a role.
 For example: People who grow up in families that are chaotic, disruptive or not skilled in expressing emotions may have more difficulty managing anger.

-Strategies and ways to release intense anger
+How to release anger productively

 Everyone handles moods differently, so you might try several strategies to determine which ones work best for you when you’re feeling angry.
 We’ve listed a few for your consideration below: